DharaSachinShah/Model-to-detect-drowsiness-using-ML--SOC/README.md

 Then, i learned HTML and CSS.
 Now, i have started learning Bootstrap.
-Thimgs yet to be done are: Learning Flask, Making the website.
+Things yet to be done are: Learning Flask, Making the website.